Department of Geosciences

 An advanced introduction to setting up and solving boundary value problems relevant to the solid Earth sciences.
 Topics include heat flow, fluid flow, elasticity and plate flexure, and rock rheology, with applications to mantle convection, magma transport, lithospheric deformation, structural geology, and fault mechanics.
 Prerequisites: MAT 201 or 202.
 Two 90-minute lectures.
 A. Rubin

-Theory and methodology of radiogenic isotope geochemistry, as applied to topics in the geosciences, including the formation and differentiation of the Earth and solar system, thermal and temporal evolution of orogenic belts, and the rates and timing of important geochemical, biotic, and climatic events in earth history.
+Theory and methodology of radiogenic isotope geochemistry with a focus on geochronology as applied to topics in the geosciences, including the formation and differentiation of the Earth and solar system, thermal and temporal evolution of orogenic belts, and the rates and timing of important geochemical, biotic, and climatic events in earth history.
 Two 90-minute lectures.
 B. Schoene

 GEO 470 Environmental Chemistry of Soils (also CHM 470) Spring